Paithrukam: Plot

 One evening, while returning home, Somadathan finds Gayathri lighting a lamp for the idols at a cleaned-up shrine, which infuriates him.
 She tries to justify her rationale and make him change his mind.
 But he stubbornly tells her that to stay with him, she needs to follow his principles.
-Gayathri storms out of the house and arrives at Somayaji's house.
+Gayathri storms out of the house and arrives at Devadathan's house.
 Somadathan's mother welcomes her and performs special pujas for her because she is pregnant for the third time.
 She then gives birth to a boy.
-Somadathan argues with Somayaji that he should not be brought up as a Brahmin and no Vedic rituals should be conducted for him.
+Somadathan argues with Devadathan that he should not be brought up as a Brahmin and no Vedic rituals should be conducted for him.

-In the meantime, a group of people arrives at Somayaji's house to perform an Athirathram, to please Lord Indra and for rain.
+In the meantime, a group of people arrives at Devadathan's house to perform an Athirathram, to please Lord Indra and for rain.
 Athirathram is the highest form of yaga, according to Vedas, and if performed perfectly, it will result in heavy rain.
 The stage is set and all preparations are in full swing.
 A group of atheists under the leadership of Somadathan decides to oppose it, exposing the meaninglessness of such rituals.
-He challenges Somayaji and asks him if no heavy rains fall, will he give up Vedas and accept atheism, to which Somayaji agrees.
+He challenges Devadathan and asks him if no heavy rains fall, will he give up Vedas and accept atheism, to which Devadathan agrees.
 But he also puts forward another question to Dathan if it rains, will he be ready to follow his father's way, to which Dathan agrees.
 On the last day of Athirathram, it rains severely, and Dathan accepts defeat.
 Somyaji arrives at home and continues his meditation in his home's inner altar, and as an oblation sacrifices his life to the fire.
 Somadathan then takes up his father's path and becomes the next priest of the family.